myeon9h/PlanRAG/README.md

 ```bash
 pip install vllm
 ```
-You can also check official documentation in [here](https://docs.vllm.ai/en/latest/getting_started/installation.html).
+You can also check the official documentation in [here](https://docs.vllm.ai/en/latest/getting_started/installation.html).

 Following code is an example for executing our code by using `meta-llama/Llama-2-70b-chat-hf` model.